 Focus On The Final

 For most law school courses, 100% of your grade comes from the final exam.
-Even in a course that factor in participation, the final is still the overwhelming majority of your grade.
+Even in a course that factors in participation, the final is still the overwhelming majority of your grade.
 This means that the final should be your primary focus from the beginning.

 When I start a course, my first goal is to obtain a copy of the professor’s past exams.
 If I can find a copy, I immediately read through the exams.
 The goal here is not to memorize the content.
 In fact, you should barely pay attention to the content tested.
 Instead, look at how your professor tests.
-Is it a single, multi-page fact-pattern?
+Is it a single, long fact-pattern?
 Are there multiple, short fact-patterns?
 Are there multiple choice questions?
 Take note of what your professor’s testing style is.

 If you cannot find past exams from your professor, go to office hours and ask about the exam.
 Most professors will say something along the lines of “Oh, you don’t need to be worried about that yet.”
 But often they will still give you some valuable information anyway.
 Also ask your TAs about the exam; they are likely to give you a lot of good information.